 306.3 Design Narrative: The design narrative is a written description of the Project design.
 The narrative shall contain a summary of the Project including the history of the Project design, programming information, codes, Owner’s Project Requirements, conferences, and pertinent research.
 The justification for each major design decision and product/material selection shall be clearly stated.
 Narrative descriptions of design solutions are to also be included.
 Written material may be supplemented by diagrams, sketches, models, etc. to convey design concepts.
 The narrative shall include identification and verification of the availability and/or adequacy of all utilities/infrastructure required for the operation of the proposed facility.
 The design narrative shall be in 8 ½” X 11” bound form.

-Generally a minimum of three sets (two hard copy and one electronic) of submittals will be required for the final review, but the Project Manager will determine the exact number needed for any given Project.
+Generally, a minimum of three sets (two hard copy and one electronic) of submittals will be required for the final review, but the Project Manager will determine the exact number needed for any given Project.
 When federal funding is involved, the Owner will notify the Architect-Engineer as to the quantity required for federal review.

 306.4 Schematic Design Documents: Phase A schematic drawings shall be in 8 ½” X 11” or 11” x 17” bound form.
 Larger scale drawings may be required by the Project Manager in addition to the bounds for use in the review process.